thosgood/this-weeks-finds/markdown/51-100/week055.md

-*Also*, she did some work on the volume operator in her lattice approach, and came up with a result in contradiction to Rovelli and Smolin\'s paper on the subject (cited in \"[week43](week43.html)\").
+*Also*, she did some work on the volume operator in her lattice approach, and came up with a result in contradiction to Rovelli and Smolin's paper on the subject (cited in "[week43](week43.html)").
 They had said that states corresponding to trivalent spin networks
-\-\-\-- spin networks with only 3 edges at each vertex \-\-- could have nonzero volume.
-But using her version of the theory she computed that trivalent states \-\-- states with only 3 nonzero spins at the edges of the lattice incident to any vertex \-\-- all had zero volume, and that she needed at least 4 nonzero spins to get volume!
-The volume operator, in case you\'re wondering, acts as a certain sum over vertices: each one winds up contributing a certain finite amount of volume, which the theory allows you to compute.
+---- spin networks with only 3 edges at each vertex --- could have nonzero volume.
+But using her version of the theory she computed that trivalent states --- states with only 3 nonzero spins at the edges of the lattice incident to any vertex --- all had zero volume, and that she needed at least 4 nonzero spins to get volume!
+The volume operator, in case you're wondering, acts as a certain sum over vertices: each one winds up contributing a certain finite amount of volume, which the theory allows you to compute.